 To understand that, here’s something you should know: successful social media marketing revolves around branding, giving value, sharing, engaging on a social network.
 With Pinterest, balancing these four ‘elements’ can seem harder than you think—but, it’s not.
 Just think about it.

-If you're especially curious, here's three awesome ways you can use Pinterest to give your MLM business the boost it needs.
+If you’re especially curious, here are three awesome ways you can use Pinterest to give your MLM business the boost it needs.

 Actually advertise your MLM blog and/or company replicated website.

 If you have a picture or several pictures on your blog or company replicated website, you can Pin it.
 Each picture that you post on each platform should have an associated Pin button, which links back to your Pinterest board—and likewise back to your site.
 When visitors start ‘Pinning’ your pictures to your board, it more or less creates a backlink for your website.